 The facade shows a Medici coat of arms and marble panels with the initials of Opera del Duomo, as well as an 18th-century plaque commemorating the stay of Charles VIII of France in 1494, and one of 1926 recalling the visit of Benito Mussolini.

 The interior has some remarkable decorations, although scattered and linked to different styles and eras.
 There is a rare Byzantine fresco of the Madonna and Child, painted by a Sienese painter, another by Giovan Battista Tempesti, The Coronation of Mary by Pomarancio and frescoes by Agostino Ghirlanda in the Loggetta room.

 The chapel of the palace has stuccoes by Angelo Somazzi and Giuseppe Ferri, and frescoes by Ranieri Allegranti.

 HOW TO GET THERE

-Pisa Centrale train station is 2 kilometers away, or about 30 minutes on foot.
-The closest bus station is in Via Contessa Matilde 62, on the bus Lines 21 and Navetta E, about 250 meters away.
+Pisa Centrale railway station is located 2 kilometers away, or about 30 minutes on foot.
+The closest bus stop is in Via Contessa Matilde 62, on the bus Lines 21 and Navetta E, located about 250 meters away.